Service delivery platform: Service creation environment

 Often a telecom software developer's primary access point, the service creation environment (SCE, also application creation environment or integrated development environment) is used by the developer to create software, scripts, and resources representing the services to be exposed.
-These can range in complexity from basic Eclipse plug-ins to completely abstracted, metadata-driven telecom application modeling applications (like Avaya's discontinued CRM Central product).
+These can range in complexity from basic Eclipse plug-ins to completely abstracted, metadata-driven telecom application modelling applications (like Avaya's discontinued CRM Central product).

 The purpose of the SCE is to facilitate the rapid creation of new communication services.
 Ignoring factors like marketing for the moment, the easier it is for developers to create services for a given platform, the greater will be the number of available services, and thus the acceptance of the platform by the broader telecom market.
 Therefore, a telecom infrastructure provider can gain significant advantage with an SDP that provides for rapid service creation.

 The leveraging of converged Java EE and SIP service creation environments accelerated the adoption of service delivery platforms.
 Java-based applications developers, traditionally focused on IT applications, develop real-time communications applications using Java EE and network connecting protocols like SIP and Parlay X web services.
 Software vendors are combining these technologies (e.g., Oracle Jdeveloper and Oracle Communication and Mobility Server with basic Eclipse plug-in) to reach out to a broader developer base.